KBPsystem777/JSexercises/README.md

 This is not a cheat sheet!

-I made this compilation while solving JavaScript algorithms in [FreeCodeCamp](https://www.freecodecamp.org)and [Edabit](https://edabit.com/).
+I made this compilation while solving JavaScript algorithms in [FreeCodeCamp](https://www.freecodecamp.org) and [Edabit](https://edabit.com/).
 I thought this must be a helpful guide for people trying to get up and running in web development paradigm.

 ------